QuentinRa/blog.quentinra.dev/tools/git/index.md

 ## Basic usage

-Please take note that all `commands` start with `git` then one space.
+Please take note that every command is starting with git followed by one space.

 * [Get your repository from server](commands/clone.md)
 * [Update your local version](commands/pull.md)